 Everyone feels grief in their own way.
-However, there are common stages to the process of mourning.
+But there are common stages to the process of mourning.
 It starts with recognizing a loss and continues until a person eventually accepts that loss.

 People's responses to grief will be different, depending on the circumstances of the death.
 For example, if the person who died had a chronic illness, the death may have been expected.
 The end of the person's suffering might even have come as a relief.
 If the death was accidental or violent, coming to a stage of acceptance might take longer.

 One way to describe grief is in five stages.
-These reactions might not occur in a specific order, and can (at times) occur together.
+These reactions might not occur in a specific order, and can occur together.
 Not everyone experiences all of these emotions:

-People who are grieving may have crying spells, some trouble sleeping, and lack of productivity at work.
+People who are grieving may have crying spells, trouble sleeping, and lack of productivity at work.

-Your health care provider will perform a physical exam and ask questions about your symptoms, including your sleep and appetite.
+Your health care provider will perform a physical exam and ask about your symptoms, including your sleep and appetite.
 Symptoms that last for a while may lead to clinical depression.

 Family and friends can offer emotional support during the grieving process.
 Sometimes outside factors can affect the normal grieving process, and people might need help from:

-The acute phase of grief usually lasts up to 2 months.
-Some milder symptoms may last for a year or longer.
+The acute phase of grief often lasts up to 2 months.
+Milder symptoms may last for a year or longer.
 Psychological counseling may help a person who is unable to face the loss (absent grief reaction), or who has depression with grieving.

-It may take a year or longer to overcome strong feelings of grief, and to accept the loss.
+It may take a year or longer to overcome strong feelings of grief and to accept the loss.

-Call your health care provider if:
+Call your provider if:

-You can't deal with grief
+- You can't deal with grief

-You are using excessive amounts of drugs or alcohol
+- You are using excessive amounts of drugs or alcohol

-You become very depressed
+- You become very depressed

-You have long-term depression that interferes with your daily life
+- You have long-term depression that interferes with your daily life

 Grief should not be prevented because it is a healthy response to loss.
 Instead, it should be respected.
 Those who are grieving should have support to help them through the process.

-- Last reviewed on 2/13/2012
+- Last reviewed on 2/21/2016